KaylebJay/petz-1/petz/docs/petz.md

 - Trick: Put some flowers surrounding the behive to start the production of honey.
 - Trick: Point to a behive to known its statistics about the honey and bees (currently inside).

+Note: Take into account that if there are flowers close the behive a bee will go to them to collect pollen and inmediatelly will return back to the behive.
+If you want to see bees flying surrounding the behive, the behive should be full of honey so the bees can go for a walk far away.
+Also bees remain inside the behive at night.

 ### Bonemeal
 - Install the bonemeal mod and convert your petz bones into fertilizer to grown plants faster.